Linearity criteria for automorphism groups of malabelian groups: More on finite quotients of malabelian groups

 \subsection{Least common multiples in malabelian groups}

 For a more detailed discussion of the following topics, including proofs of the many of the statements, see \cite[Section 3]{bou_rabee-McReynolds2011}.
 As usual, we let $G$ be a malabelian group.

 Given a finite subset $T \subset G \backslash \{1\},$ we define where here $\overline{\left<g\right>}$ denotes the normal closure of the cyclic subgroup $\left<x\right>$.
 We call any nontrivial element in $H_T$ a \emph{common multiple of $T$ in $G$.} The following lemma can be found in \cite[Lemma 3.1]{bou_rabee-McReynolds2011}.
-The proof is very easy and we omit it.
+The proof is very easy and we omit it; the commutator construction in the proof of Lemma~\ref{lem: length lcm} below gives a related explicit construction of common multiples.

 \begin{lemma} Let $G$ be a group, $T \subset G \backslash \{1\}$ be a finite subset, and $h$ a common multiple for $T$ in $G$.
 If $\varphi \colon G \longrightarrow H$ is a homomorphism such that $\varphi(h) \neq 1$, then $\varphi(t) \neq 1$ for all $t \in T.$ \end{lemma}